IC-Alchemy/Mudras2Sequencer/README.md

 Currently under active development but audio output works and midi output.

 ### Goal:
-    Make a step sequencer that is FUN, easy to learn while rewarding practice, and creates music that feels good.
+Make a step sequencer that:
+feels like performing live instead of turning knobs, simple to understand yet difficult to naster sounds GOOD, and feels GOOD

 Mudras is a eurorack module I made that uses a LIDAR sensor to measure the distance from the module as an input for a CV sequencer.
 This project expands on that concept by using the same LIDAR technology to sequence multiple parameters on 4 seperate synth voices.